THE BABY MANUAL (with a section on newborns)

 Healthy babies do not cry much.
 If your baby cries a lot, the baby needs a development program because, most likely, the baby does not feel very well.

-- licking from animals can easily spread infections.
-Discourage this habit of some animals.
-Preferably, feed animals the food recommended on this website in the Dogs and Cats articles.
-They will be much healthier and this is extremely helpful for babies, as well, for safety and less spreading of disease.
+When the child is at this age or older, feed pets the food recommended on this website in the Dogs and Cats articles.
+They will be much healthier and this is extremely helpful for children’s safety and to avoid spreading diseases.

 Anorexia (no or little apetite).
 This is rarely a problem for babies.
 If it occurs, the baby is ill.
 Put your baby on a development program.
 This will usually cause a great increase in appetite because your baby will be able to taste, smell and digest milk or food much better.